-An analysis of the fatal crashes involving a commercial motor vehicle (CMV) carring hazardous material and releasing/spilling hazardous materials from FY2012 through FY2016 shows that there has been a total of thirty (30) crashes, resulting in thrity two (32) fatalities.
-Of these thirty two (32) crashes, twelve (12) of the crashes had a driver issue, determined as the primary contributing circumstance.
-One (1) of the crashes, an animal or object was in the roadway.
-Nineteen (19) of these crashes involved a non-CMV and the non-CMV driver was listed on the crash report as being the primary contributing factor in the crash.
+An analysis of the fatal crashes involving a commercial motor vehicle (CMV) transporting hazardous material and releasing/spilling hazardous materials from FFY 2013 through FFY 2017 shows that there has been a total of seventeen (17) crashes resulting in fatalities.
+Of the seventeen fatalities, the vast majority of the crashes, the driver of the CMV was listed as fault on the Indiana Officers Standard Crash Report and not due to the releasing/spilling of the product being transported.

-Although, Indiana conducts numerous inspections on CMV's that transport hazardous materials.
-Indiana has cited numerous violations for failure to abide by the Hazmat Regulations, Indiana has not discovered any violations of the Hazmat regulations that have contributed to any crash nor enhanced injuries in anyway.
-Indiana's diligence with CMV traffic enforcement and Hazmat inspections has contibuted to the fact that there are very few fatal crashes involving CMV's that relase/spill their cargo.
+Although, Indiana conducts numerous inspections on CMV's transporting hazardous materials.
+Indiana has cited numerous violations for failure to abide by the Hazardous Materials Regulations, Indiana has not discovered any violations in which the release of hazardous materials have contributed to any crash nor enhanced injuries in anyway.
+Indiana's diligence with CMV traffic enforcement and hazardous materials inspections has contributed to the fact that there are very few fatal crashes involving CMV's that release/spill their hazardous cargo.

-FY2016, Indiana had conducted 1,757 inspections involving a CMV carring harardous materials.
-Of the 1,757 inspections that were conducted, 449 hazardous materials violations were located.
-Indiana will continue to inspect CMV's carring hazardous materials and enforce all the hazmat regulations, in an attempt to reduce the number of hazardous materials crashes.
+FFY 2017, Indiana had conducted 2,022 inspections involving CMV's transporting hazardous materials.
+Of the 2,022 inspections that were conducted, 390 hazardous materials violations were identified and 49 hazardous materials out of service violations were documented.
+Indiana will continue to inspect CMV's transporting hazardous materials and enforce the hazardous materials regulations, in an attempt to reduce the number of hazardous materials crashes.